Why Do I Have to Sign Paperwork Just to See a House?

 - Is your contact throughout the entire buying process–will hold you hand and make sure everything is completed on time and the way you want it.

-- Will help you with financing suggestions
+- Will help you with financing suggestions, neighborhood information, offer documentation etc

 - Finding the property and providing objective information about each property (and it’s true market value!) and also providing local community information on utilities, zoning, real estate taxes, current market conditions, schools, etc.

 - Your Buyers agent is negotiating for YOU!
 There are many factors that go into successful negotiations, including but not limited to: price, financing, terms, date of possession, repairs and appliances.
-When you have a buyer’s agent, you are their only client in the transaction.
+When you have a dedicated buyer’s agent, you are their only client in the transaction.
 They have no loyalty to the seller, the only loyalty is to YOU!
 Your needs come first!

 - Your agent will be with you at closing to make sure everything YOU need in the transaction is done correctly and timely.

 A Buyer’s Representation agreement is like an agreement to “go steady” during your home purchase.
-You agree to only work with your agent and your agent only works with you!
+You agree to only work with your agent and your agent works with you!

 How much does it cost?

-MLS, the buyer’s agent is paid by the listing agent (through a “co-broke”– the offer for compensation as listed in MLS).
+Compensation structures are not standardized and are negotiable, so it depends on your agreement with your agent.
+In many cases of properties listed on the MLS, the buyer’s agent is paid by the listing agent (through a “co-op” fee) or via seller buyer agent compensation offer.
+UPDATE: As of August 17, 2024, offers of buyer agent compensation are no longer allowed to be advertised via MLS, so your agent will find out in advance if your buyer agent fee will be covered before touring each property.
 The buyer’s agent is bound by contract to advocate for the best interests of the buyer (YOU) only!
-Occasionally, there are times when the buyer must pay out of pocket for representation—typically if the buyer is purchasing a “For Sale By Owner” property.
-However, with 99.9% of traditional brokerage listings, the buyer agent commission is paid out by the Listing Brokerage from their fee from the seller.
-Commission structures are not standardized and are negotiable.
-If there is a non-traditional purchase, fee schedules will be prepared well in advance, so there will be no surprises.
+There are times when the buyer must pay out of pocket for representation—typically if the buyer is purchasing a “For Sale By Owner” property or if the listing does not offer buyer agent compensation.
+If there is an out of pocket commission on your purchase, fee schedules/options will be discussed well in advance, so there will be no surprises.

 I want a Buyer Rep!
 How do I get an Agent?